FAIRmat-NFDI/pynxtools/docs/how-tos/validate-nexus-file.md

 python -m pip install -e ".[dev]"
 ```

-then, the help function should be available:
+Then, you should be able to call its help function:

 ```
 verify_nexus --help